emaralive/buddypress/docs/user/site-health.md

 ![site health - BuddyPress panel](assets/shs-buddypress-panel.png)

 The image above is an example of a expanded BuddyPress panel with minimum components enabled.
-Below is the full list of attributes when all components are enabled.
+Below is the full list of attributes and the component associated with each configurable attribute.

 | Attribute | Description | Component |
 |:-------|:--------|:-------|